 - Evaluate and improve design of monitoring programme covering both water quantity and quality for water resources assessment in a given context.

-- Conduct a spatio-temporal analysis of water resources using range of statistical techniques such as indicators of hydrological alteration (IHA), flow duration analysis and trend detection.
+- Conduct a spatio-temporal analysis of water resources using range of statistical techniques, flow duration analysis and trend detection.